Peer Review Process

 - The Editor-in-Chief, Deputy Editor-in-Chief, or Executive Secretary assesses the manuscript’s relevance to the journal’s scope and assigns appropriate reviewers.

-- Once approved for review, the manuscript is sent to at least two experts in the relevant field.
+- Once approved for review, the manuscript is sent to at least two independent experts in the relevant field.
 The double-blind review ensures that neither the authors nor the reviewers have access to each other’s personal information.

 - The editorial office forwards the reviewers’ comments and recommendations to the authors via email.
 The possible outcomes are: